philippneubauer/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-// IDEA: Community currency for shared appartment - name ??
+// IDEA: RAFIKI - A community currency for shared appartments

 // use case definition and vote on price (i.e. X amount of the currency): e.g.